Summary

 How common is chronic kidney disease?

-An estimated 11% of people (1.7 million Australians) aged 18 and over had biomedical signs of CKD in 2011–12, according to AIHW analysis of the Australian Bureau of Statistics latest National Health Measures Survey (NHMS) (ABS 2013) – the most recently available data on the total number of people affected by CKD in Australia (the ‘prevalence’).
+- an estimated 11% of people (1.7 million Australians) aged 18 and over had biomedical signs of CKD, according to Australian Institute of Health and Welfare (AIHW) analysis of the Australian Bureau of Statistics (ABS) latest National Health Measures Survey (NHMS) (ABS 2013)

-The prevalence of CKD increases rapidly with age, affecting around 44% of people aged 75 and over (AIHW 2018).
+- the prevalence of CKD increased rapidly with age, affecting around 44% of people aged 75 and over (AIHW 2018)

-See How many people are living with chronic kidney disease in Australia? for more information on the incidence and prevalence of CKD.
+For more information on the incidence and prevalence of CKD, see How many people are living with chronic kidney disease in Australia?

 Change over time